yuichkun/raycast-todo-buddy/README.md

 ---

-Boost your productivity and keep your tasks at your fingertips with Raycast TODO Buddy!
+Boost your productivity and keep your tasks at your fingertips with TODO Buddy!